aquasecurity/trivy/docs/docs/configuration/db.md

 $ trivy image --java-db-repository registry.gitlab.com/gitlab-org/security-products/dependencies/trivy-java-db --download-java-db-only
 ```

+The media type of the OCI layer must be `application/vnd.aquasec.trivy.javadb.layer.v1.tar+gzip`.
+You can reference the OCI manifest of [trivy-java-db].

 !!!note
     Trivy automatically adds the `trivy-java-db` schema version as a tag if the tag is not used: